NorthernMechatronics/tflm_digits/training_files/README.md

   - feature representation: how do you handle outliers?
 If there are data points that are out of ordinary, do we discard those data?
   - minimizing skew: your dataset needs to closely match what you will do when you use the model.
 The model trained on a dataset intended to recognize animals in the desert should be used to predict animals in the desert (or in general).

+## Tensorflow and Keras

+Keras and Tensorflow go hand in hand.
+Tensorflow is an open-source platform developed by Google used to build machine learning and/or deep learning models, whereas Keras is the API used on Tensorflow to construct the models themselves.
+Keras is the high-level interface that allows you to abstract much of the work needed to produce a solid model, such as tweaking hyperparameters in the model or data processing.
+People who start learning Tensorflow will learn Keras at the same time.

 ## Process of model construction

 There are a plethora of different models already available that are trained on SVHN since the dataset's inception.
 We will detail each step from importing the dataset to quantizing and preparing it for use on microcontrollers.